 Image-Worthiness of Menu Items

 In fact, HuffPost reported in 2017 that 69% of millennials take pictures of their food before eating it.
-That number is almost certainly higher for the more digitally-native Generation Z. Whether it's family style food or a piece of dessert, people like sharing photos of their food items.
+That number is almost certainly higher for the more digitally native Generation Z. Whether it's family style food or a piece of dessert, people like sharing photos of their food items.

 Getting your beautifully-plated items floating around Instagram is the new word of mouth.
 But it’s even better: it’s a reference from a friend with high-quality imagery.